networknt/light-doc/content/en/service/router/configuration.md

 ## secret.yml

 For every server, it might call another server as a client.
 In secret.yml file, all server and client secrets are defined here.
-This file is treated special in term of visibility and it will map to the Security in Kubernetes if it is used.
+This file is treated as special in terms of visibility , and will map to the Security in Kubernetes if it is used.

 Here is an example of secret.yml